 Bijli Mahadev Temple is one of the most sacred places in Himachal Pradesh.
 It has always been counted as one of the most ancient temples in India.
 Now, where is the temple located?

-The temple is situated atop the mountain, which is close to the confluence of river Parvati and Beas and is dedicated to Lord Shiva (Mahadev).
+The temple is situated atop the mountain, which is close to the confluence of rivers Parvati and Beas and is dedicated to Lord Shiva (Mahadev).

 Bijli Mahadev’s history is as interesting as the place itself.
-It is believed that the temple was formed after had killed a Demon name Kulant.
+It is believed that the temple was formed after killing a Demon named Kulant.
 The legend goes that the Demon Kulant wanted to submerge the valley by stopping the flow of the river Beas.
 He took a dragon form in order to execute his motifs.
 He wanted to kill every life form that existed on the land by submerging it under the water.
-Fortunately, Lord Shiva came to know about his undertakings and he comes to him to put an end to the demon.
+Fortunately, Lord Shiva came to know about his undertakings and he came to Kulant to put an end to the demon.